 - New car purchases

-Having them listed on a spreadsheet helps you be control of your money, which leads to more good wealth habits, which leads to more wealth.
+Having these expenses on a spreadsheet helps you be in control of your money, which leads to more good money habits, which leads to more wealth.

-Calculate your extraordinary expenses.
-Click the video below where I explain extraordinary expenses in more detail.
+So, calculate your extraordinary expenses.
+If you want, watch the video below where I explain extraordinary expenses in more detail.

-Now you really know about how much it costs you to live each month based on your current lifestyle.
+Now you have a really good idea of how much it costs you to live each month based on your current lifestyle.

-In taking these steps to decide how much of your net worth to keep in cash you have probably also found some money by reclaiming expenses, cut your expenses and gotten some clarity on your spending.
+In taking these steps to decide how much of your net worth to keep in cash you have probably also found some money by reclaiming expenses, cutting your expenses, and getting some clarity on your spending.

-Part 2 – Decide How Many Months of Expenses to Have in Liquid Net Worth
+Part 2 – Decide How Many Months of Expenses to Keep in Cash

-Most financial advice is to cover 3 months to 2 years living expenses, but I think you know your own situation better than anyone else.
-And you’re the one who will suffer if you’re wrong about the number of months to have in liquid assets.
+Most financial advice is to cover 3 months to 2 years of living expenses, but you’re the one who will suffer if you’re wrong about the number of months to keep in cash so do your own calculations.

-11 Factors Affecting How Much of Net Worth Should Be in Cash
+10 Factors Affecting How Many Months of Net Worth Should Be in Cash

 There are many factors to consider in deciding how much of your net worth to keep in cash.

-Having too much of your net worth in cash can hurt your ability to build wealth and maximize investment opportunities.
+Again, having too much of your net worth in cash can hurt your ability to build wealth and maximize investment opportunities.

-On the other hand, having too small a percentage of net worth in cash can lead to not being able to pay your bills.
+On the other hand, having too small a percentage of net worth in cash can lead to not being able to pay your bills in an emergency.

 1. How Much Is Your Net Worth?